convertigo/c8oprj-lib-baserow/readme.md

 ### TableDeleteAllRows

-Uploads a CSV to a table.
+Deletes all rows from a table

 **variables**